Aldo Carrascoso: Jukin Media

 In 2009, Carrascoso also co-founded Jukin Media, a company which licenses, distributes and monetizes viral content, with Jonathan Skogmo and Josh Entman.
 He served as CTO of the company during its early development.
-The platform uses a proprietary algorithm called "Riff" to generate media feeds based on viral keywords.
+The platform uses a proprietary machine learning algorithm called "Riff" to generate media feeds based on viral keywords.

 Jukin raised approximately $6 million in funding from Samsung Ventures, BDMI, Third Wave Digital and Mandalay Entertainment chairman and CEO Peter Guber and was acquired by Trusted Media Brands in 2021.

 Veem (formerly Align Commerce)

 In 2012, Carrascoso co-founded Veem (originally named Align Commerce), a multi-channel payment platform, with Marwan Forzley.
-He served as both CTO and COO, overseeing the development of an algorithm which analyzes transactions to determine whether traditional and blockchain payment channels will be more efficient.
+He served as both CTO and COO, overseeing the development of deep learning algorithms which analyzes transactions to determine whether traditional and blockchain payment channels will be more efficient.

 The platform was intended mainly to make the cross-border efficiency of blockchain payment rails readily accessible to small and medium businesses.
 It was initially funded by Silicon Valley Bank, Kleiner Perkins Caufield & Byers, and later by the National Bank of Australia and Google Ventures.